-I’m not surprised that Paul Rampell, who proposes in The Washington Post that couples who don’t wish to commit for life have the option of signing a marital lease instead of a marriage license, specializes in estate planning.
+I’m not surprised that Paul Rampell, who proposes in The Washington Post that couples who don’t wish to commit for life have the option of signing a marital lease instead of a marriage license, specializes in estate services such as estate planning.
 A “wedlease,” he calls his idea.
 His proposal is a good example of how metaphors can shape thought in very practically meaningful ways.
 Citing high divorce rates, Rampell recommends that the legal partnership of marriage be adapted to include arrangements that do not last a lifetime, but rather a period of years specified by the couple:

 Two people commit themselves to marriage for a period of years — one year, five years, 10 years, whatever term suits them.
 The marital lease could be renewed at the end of the term however many times a couple likes.
 It could end up lasting a lifetime if the relationship is good and worth continuing.
 But if the relationship is bad, the couple could go their separate ways at the end of the term.
 The messiness of divorce is avoided and the end can be as simple as vacating a rental unit.